KeytrudaTM (pembrolizumab) for Kidney Cancer

 KeytrudaTM may cause serious side effects.
 A serious side effect is a side effect that can sometimes become life-threatening.
 They can happen anytime during treatment or even after your treatment has ended.
 Serious side effects may include:

-- Lung problems (pneumonitis): shortness of breath, chest pain, new or worse cough.
+- Lung problems (pneumonitis): shortness of breath, chest pain, new or worsening cough.

 - Kidney problems (nephritis and kidney failure): change in the amount or color of your urine.